francescovolpe/offsecnotes/Web/Web vulnerabilities/Cross-origin resource sharing (CORS).md

 Access-Control-Allow-Credentials: true
 Access-Control-Max-Age: 240
 ```
-This response sets out the allowed methods (PUT, POST and OPTIONS) and permitted request headers (Special-Request-Header).
+- This response sets out the allowed methods (PUT, POST and OPTIONS) and permitted request headers (Special-Request-Header).
 In this particular case the cross-domain server also allows the sending of credentials (authentication, cookies or client-side certificates), and the Access-Control-Max-Age header defines a maximum timeframe for caching the pre-flight response for reuse
+- More info about preflight: https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#preflighted_requests

 ## Vulnerabilities
 Many websites employ CORS for subdomain and third-party access.
 CORS setups may have errors or be too permissive, leading to security vulnerabilities.
 Example: